 As a general rule, confidential, proprietary and trade secret information should never be communicated to anyone other than Huntington colleagues with a "need to know."
-Accessing such information without a valid business reason is prohibited.

 Confidential, proprietary and trade secret information generally is intended to encompass non-public information that, if made public, could damage Huntington's relationships with its colleagues and customers, violate a law rule or regulation or compromise Huntington's competitive advantage in the financial marketplace.
 This information should never be shared outside of Huntington or removed from Huntington premises or emailed to a personal email address for any reason including viewing or printing at home.